faketechlabsberlin/Travel-20/BLOG.md

 ### Biggest challenges?

-aving unrealistic expectations at the beginning and trying to lower them without feeling disappointed, while continuing to feel motivated to do the job.
+Having unrealistic expectations at the beginning and trying to lower them without feeling disappointed, while continuing to feel motivated to do the job.
 Downsizing our idea into something worthwhile and manageable.
 Other challenges were designing an interface without proper user testing, the web-scraping process, working with the data, and finding the best solutions.
 The time constraint was one of the biggest challenges.

-### A journey in the UX processes: We’ve started with a Wireframe that was validated by the team.
+### The processes:

+A journey in the UX land: We’ve started with a Wireframe that was validated by the team.
 We realised we needed to understand what were the most important data points to our target audience, so we ran a survey.
 We found inspiration in different interfaces and collected colour themes.
 ![Interface](https://github.com/TechLabs-Berlin/Travel-20/blob/main/UX/Interface/Inspiration/Colours.png)
 We designed the logo, implemented the elements by adjusting colours and size.
 We produced the interface for the first screen and after  several iterations opted for light green having more of a safe connotation and soft orange to draw attention.